miguel-saldana/data-analytics-portfolio/README.md

 - assets/ → Images and visual materials
 - reports/ → Reports in .pdf format per project (if necessary)

-Note: Each project has an individual repository where I host SQL queries, Python code, and datasets.
+Note: Each project has an individual repository where I host SQL scrips, Python code, .pibx and datasets.

 ## Focus